26th Battalion (Australia): World War I

 The 26th Battalion was originally raised in April 1915 as part of the all-volunteer Australian Imperial Force (AIF).
-Drawing recruits from Tasmania and Queensland, the battalion concentrated at Enoggera, Queensland, where it formed part of the 7th Brigade, which was attached to the 2nd Division.
+Drawing recruits from Tasmania, Queensland and Victoria, the battalion concentrated at Enoggera, Queensland, where it formed part of the 7th Brigade, which was attached to the 2nd Division.
 The battalion's first commanding officer was Lieutenant Colonel George Ferguson.
 With an authorised strength of 1,023 men, after a short period of basic training, the battalion's first draft – consisting of two companies of Queenslanders – embarked for overseas in May.
 They were followed by the two Tasmanian companies in late June.
 Further training was undertaken in Egypt, after which the battalion was sent to Gallipoli when the 2nd Division was despatched to the peninsula to reinforce the troops that had been fighting there since April.
 The 26th Battalion landed on 12 September.
 By that time, the campaign had become a costly stalemate and shortly after their arrival, as winter came and conditions worsened, the decision was made to evacuate the peninsula.
 As a result, the battalion did not take part in any major actions, and fulfilled only a defensive role, defending positions such as "Courtney's Post", "Steel's Post" and "Russell's Top", before it was withdrawn from the peninsula on 12 December.
 Casualties during this first campaign amounted to 26 killed and 96 wounded.
 Over 500 personnel were also evacuated as sick with about half returning to duty.

 After the evacuation, the 26th Battalion returned to Egypt where the AIF was reorganised and expanded before being sent to Europe.
 The 26th arrived in France in March 1916, taking its place in the trenches along the Western Front the following month.
 In early June, alongside the 28th Battalion, they took part in the first raid undertaken by Australians in France, attacking German trenches around Bois Grenier.
 Their first major battle came around Pozières between July and August, after which the battalion was sent along with the entire 2nd Division to a quieter sector in Belgium having suffered over 650 casualties.
 After this, in November they were moved south to the Somme Valley and throughout the month the 26th participated in two attacks around a position known as "The Maze", a salient to the east of Flers.
 Both of these attacks ultimately proved fruitless, grinding to a halt in the muddy conditions, and resulting in over 300 casualties.
 At the end of November, Lieutenant Colonel Reginald Travers took command of the battalion.